 What is meant by “prechilling”?

 Most spring-flowering bulbs, including tulips and hyacinths, need a prolonged period of cold temperatures to grow and bloom properly.
 In much of the United States, this cold period is provided naturally by a winter spent in the ground.
-Bulbs planted in the Deep South, the desert southwest and coastal California (more or less from the San Francisco Bay area south) don't get the cold they need.
-To perform well, they must be placed in a refrigerator for 8 to 10 weeks before planting.
+Bulbs planted in the Deep South, the desert southwest and most of California (more or less from the San Francisco Bay area south) do not get the cold they need.
+To perform well, they must be placed in a refrigerator for 6 to 10 weeks before planting.

 Who should prechill?

-In general, gardeners in USDA Zones 7b-10 (excluding the Pacific Northwest and tidewater Virginia) should prechill bulbs before planting.
+In general, gardeners in southern and western USDA Zones 7b-10 (excluding the Pacific Northwest and tidewater Virginia) should prechill bulbs before planting.
 The 7b line is not a hard one.
-Some gardeners in Zone 7b prechill; others don't.
+Some gardeners in Zone 7b prechill; others don’t.
 A lot depends on how cold the upcoming winter is.
-Since it's impossible to predict how severe a given winter will be, we recommend prechilling, just to be safe.
-(We advise gardeners in Zones 9 and 10 in the Southeast - coastal Texas and Louisiana and Central and South Florida - to avoid planting tulips entirely, prechilled or not.)
+Since it’s impossible to predict how severe a given winter will be, we recommend prechilling, just to be safe.
+(We advise gardeners in Zones 9-11 in the Southeast—along the Gulf Coast and in Central and South Florida—to avoid planting spring-flowering bulbs entirely, prechilled or not.)

 Do all bulbs need prechilling in mild-winter climates?

-Most, but not all.
-The following bulbs do well without prechilling.
-(Note that not all of these bulbs are adapted to growing in Zones 8-10, with or without prechilling.
-See the individual items on this website for their zone ratings.)
+We suggest that all bulbs be prechilled, except those listed below.
+Please note that not all of these bulbs are adapted to growing in Zones 8-11.
+See the individual items on this website for their USDA Zone ratings.

 - Daffodils (Narcissus)